 Japan offers a choice of winter sports areas: the northern island of Hokkaido gets enormous amounts of powder snow, for a long and reliable ski season November – March.
 The mainland areas of the “Japan Alps” has less snow than Hokkaido, but more than enough for good skiing, and within easy reach of Tokyo.
 And within each area, each resort has a different character, slopes and ski lifts, and family-friendly activities.

-Start planning now and enjoy winter sports in Japan in 2018-9!
+Start planning now and enjoy winter sports in Japan in 2020 and 2021!

 LET US TAILOR-MAKE YOUR TRIP